zohaibshahzadkhan/SocialVibe-React-App/README.md

 ---

-This project wouldn't have been possible without the invaluable resources and support from these platforms and communities.
+This project wouldn't have been possible without the valuable resources and support from these platforms and communities.
 Thank you!